 On January 15, 2016, Dr. Winson Tang ("Plaintiff") filed a Complaint against the Company in the Superior Court of the State of California, County of Los Angeles.
 Winson Tang v.
 Lindsay Rosenwald et al, Case No. BC607346.
-As amended, the complaint alleged that Dr. Tang was a third party beneficiary of the Company's Exclusive License Agreement with COH and should be awarded 15% of the Company's outstanding shares.
-After the Company and other defendants demurred, the court sustained the demurrer and dismissed all claims without prejudice on September 13, 2016.
-Dr. Tang filed his second amended complaint on October 11, 2016, and Defendants' renewed demurrer will be heard on December 16, 2016.
+As amended, the complaint alleges that Dr. Tang was a third-party beneficiary of the Company's Exclusive License Agreement with COH and should be declared the owner of 15% of the Company's outstanding shares.
+After the Company and other defendants demurred, the Court sustained the demurrer and dismissed all claims without prejudice on September 13, 2016.
+Dr. Tang filed his second amended complaint on October 11, 2016, and the court again sustained the demurrer without prejudice, except for a claim for declaratory relief against the Company.
+Subsequently, Dr. Tang agreed to narrow his claims and drop certain defendants from the case.
+Dr. Tang filed his third amended complaint on January 17, 2017, alleging one claim for declaratory relief against the Company and two claims for breach of contract against certain other Defendants.
+Defendants filed their answer on February 23, 2017, denying Tan has any rights to recovery.
+The parties are proceeding with discovery, and the case is set for trial on November 6, 2017.

-As of September 30, 2016, the Company has not accrued any losses in connection with this litigation as the Company believes that Plaintiff's claims are without merit and intends to vigorously defend this lawsuit.
+As of March 31, 2017, the Company has not accrued any losses in connection with this litigation as the Company believes that Plaintiff's claims are without merit and intends to vigorously defend this lawsuit.
 Even in the event of an adverse determination, Fortress and the Company intend to satisfy any judgment from sources other than newly issued shares of the Company to prevent dilution.